HumanCellAtlas/data-store/README.md

 1. Follow this [tutorial](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to install the AWS command line utility and configure your AWS access credentials.

-1. Create an S3 bucket that you want DSS to use and in `environment.local`, set the environment variable `DSS_S3_BUCKET` to the name of that bucket.
+1. Define an S3 bucket that you want DSS to use and in `environment.local`, set the environment variable `DSS_S3_BUCKET` to the name of that bucket.
 Make sure the bucket region is consistent with `AWS_DEFAULT_REGION` in `environment.local`.